 A cornerstone of residential living is a commitment to self-expression, respect for human rights, the pursuit of intellectual growth, and the establishment of lasting relationships.
 The nature of residential living and its positive impact on our students support the mission and vision of the College.

-Our Residential Life staff serves as a resource around academic, social, and cultural topics and as a catalyst for networking with other members of the Mills community.
+Our Residential Life staff serve as a resource around academic, social, and cultural topics and as a catalyst for networking with other members of the Mills community.
 The philosophy of the Residential Life program is based upon concepts of personal responsibility, respect for others, and the processes of personal and social development.
 We strive to provide the greatest opportunity for success as students engage in their living learning environment.

 For more information about the Residential Life program, call 510.430.2130.